-Wt amino acids: Number of wild-type amino acids conserved in the mutant protein.
+Wt amino acids: Number of wild type amino acids conserved by the mutant protein.

-Additional information can be seen by clicking on the "extended information" link, which downloads a text file with all the available information regarding the insertions.
+Additional information can be seen by clicking on the "extended information" link, this downloads a text file with all the available information regarding the insertions.
 This file contains the following additional information (omitting fields already explained in the linkage analysis mapping report section):

-5\end\ins, 3\end\ins: Reconstructed sequences for the 5' and 3' ends of the insertion as found in the mutant genome.
+5_end_ins, 3_end_ins: Reconstructed sequences for the 5 and 3' ends of the insertion as found in the mutant genome.
 The sequences are used to generate primers for genotyping the insertion.

-insertion\primer\5, insertion\primer\3: Primers contained within the 5' and 3' ends of the insertion designed for genotyping purposes.
+insertion_primer_5, insertion_primer_3: Primers contained within the 5 and 3' end of the insertion designed for genotyping purposes.

-tm\insertion\primer\5, tm\insertion\primer\3: Melting temperatures of the described primers.
-Melting temperatures range between 60 and 64°C.
+tm_insertion_primer_5, tm_insertion_primer_3: Melting temperatures of the described primers.
+Melting temperatures range between 60 and 64 degrees Celsius.